-Doctors recommend 5 milligrams of vitamin B5 a day for those who are 14 or older.
-For most people, this can be achieved without supplementation, through a well-balanced diet.
+Doctors recommend a daily oral dose of 5 milligrams for those who are 14 or older.
+Most people can achieve this without pantothenic acid supplements through a well-balanced diet.

 The amount of B5 our body needs increases as we get older.
-Younger patients, depending on their age, have to take from 1.7 milligrams per day to 4 mg/day.
+Younger patients, depending on their age, have to take from 1.7 milligrams to 4 mg a day.

-Women who are pregnant or breastfeeding need to take in higher amounts per day.
-Make sure to consult your doctor before increasing your dosage.
+Women who are pregnant or breastfeeding need higher amounts per day.
+Consult your doctor to make sure you have the correct dose.

-The good news is – excess B5 is not toxic for the body.
-A vitamin B5 overdose shouldn't concern you since it's a water-soluble vitamin and the excess gets out through the urinary tract.
+The good news is that excess vitamin B5 is not toxic to the body.
+A vitamin B5 overdose shouldn't concern you since it's a water-soluble vitamin.
+This means the excess comes out through the urinary tract system.

-If you increase the dosage to more than 10 grams a day, you may experience milder side-effects like diarrhea, nausea, heartburn, joint pain and increase the risk of bleeding.
+If you increase your pantothenic acid dosage to more than 10 grams a day, you may experience milder adverse effects like diarrhea, nausea, heartburn, joint pain, and an increased risk of bleeding.

-When it comes to supplementation, an overdose of B5 can cause an imbalance in other vitamins from the B group.
+When it comes to pantothenic acid supplements, an overdose of B5 can cause an imbalance in other vitamins from the B group.
 This is why most doctors prescribe a B complex vitamin for various problems in the body.

 Additionally, B5 can also interact with other medications.
-It may interfere or lessen the effect of the antibiotic Tetracycline.
+It may interfere with or lessen the effect of the antibiotic tetracycline.
 On the other hand, it can increase the effect of certain drugs used to treat Alzheimer's disease, such as donepezil, galantamine, and rivastigmine.

 If you take some blood-thinning drugs like warfarin or aspirin, vitamin B5 supplements can increase the risk of bleeding.

-Consult your doctor if you think you're experiencing the symptoms of B5 deficiency or an overdose.
+Consult your doctor if you think you're experiencing symptoms of a B5 deficiency or an overdose.
 Don't make any adjustments on your own.
-Both of these conditions are relatively easy to treat, by either lowering or increasing the dosage, so don't panic if you recognize some of these symptoms.
+Both of these conditions are relatively easy to treat by lowering or increasing the dosage, so don't panic if you recognize some of the symptoms.

 Vitamins are crucial for glowing and healthy skin.
-In particular, vitamin B5 is important for many vital processes that occur in our bodies, like digestion, the formation of red blood cells, producing certain hormones and healing overall.
+Vitamin B5, in particular, is important for many vital processes that occur in our bodies, like digestion, the formation of red cells, producing certain hormones, and overall healing.

-When it comes to acne treatment, there's typically no universal structure for all of us to follow.
-Each individual is different, and everyone is going to have a different journey in the process of getting rid of acne for good.
-That being said, sometimes the cure is where you least expect to find it.
-Because there’s enough scientific research behind it, you should definitely keep in mind your vitamin B5 levels as part of your acne treatment.
+When it comes to taking pantothenic acid as an acne treatment, there's typically no universal rule to follow.
+Each individual is different, and everyone will have a different journey when it comes to getting rid of acne for good.
+That said, sometimes the cure is where you least expect to find it.
+There's enough scientific research behind B5 to suggest it can help and prevent acne.
+So keep your vitamin B5 levels in mind as part of your acne treatment.

-While some of the evidence for the use of vitamin B5 for acne in terms of testimonials can be considered anecdotal, there's no harm in incorporating some vitamin B5-rich food in your diet, as long as it comes from a healthy source.
+While some of the evidence that supports vitamin B5 for treating acne can be considered anecdotal, there's no harm in incorporating vitamin B5-rich food in your diet, as long as it comes from a healthy source.

-Using cosmetic products that contain B5 in them, like cleansers, creams, and gels is an easy and relatively harmless way to incorporate the vitamin in your skincare routine.
-Be careful though, just because a product or a food label has B5 as one of the listed ingredients, it doesn't necessarily make it healthy for you!
-There are so many products on the market that bait customers by naming fortified vitamins.
-Make sure to always look at the bigger picture and read the ingredient list as a whole.
+Using cosmetic products that contain B5 in them, like cleansers, creams, and gels, is an easy and relatively harmless way to incorporate the vitamin into your skincare routine.
+Be careful, though - just because a product or a food label has B5 as one of the listed ingredients, it doesn't necessarily make it healthy for you!
+So many products on the market bait customers by naming fortified vitamins.
+Always look at the bigger picture and read the ingredient list.